Makondelela/Uber_Clone/README.md

 This is an Uber clone app that provides extra security by using email and password for sign-in, as opposed to Uber's phone number verification.
 The app utilizes Firebase Realtime Database and Authentication for data storage and user management.
-It automatically captures the user's location upon sign-in and allows them to choose their destination by entering it into an auto-suggestion TextView.
+It automatically captures the user's location upon sign-in and allows them to choose their destination by entering it into an auto-suggestion EditText.
 The app then displays the route and prices for the selected destination.
 Users can also choose their desired type of car and make payments using the PayFast API.

 ## Getting Started